 Attendance at school is very important.
 Research shows that children who miss time from school do not achieve as well as those children who have good attendance.
 Staff at Whiteways Primary School work very hard to support your children in their learning and to ensure that they make maximum progress.

 If your children are not attending school then they are not learning!

-The school's Attendance Policy outlines our procedures for dealing with attendance.
+The school's Attendance Policy (see our policy page) outlines our procedures for dealing with attendance.
 In particular it refers to our procedures around pupils who take time off during term time.
 Time off during term time usually occurs when a family decide to visit relatives abroad.
 In the past parents have taken their children away for considerable periods of time - sometimes up to 10 weeks!
 As a result of this, we will no longer authorise any term time absence.
 If a family wants to take their children out of school during term time then it is their decision but this may result in a visit from a local authority officer, they may be fined or their children may loose their school place.
 The child’s attendance will also be carefully monitored after they return and if it falls further then a fine may be issued.